 Later when Christianity arrived in Britain, Samhain was assimilated into the Medieval holidays of All Hallows’ Eve, Hallowmas, and All Souls’ Day (October 31, November 1 and 2).

 So how does this relate to the Maya?
 A world away from Europe?

 Well, with the arrival of Columbus there followed fortune-seekers, soldiers and missionaries flooding the Americas.

 Like that earlier era in Europe, local customs were incorporated into conquering Christian beliefs to win over converts.
 So an ancient Mayan ritual of worshiping the Gods of Death (Ixtab & Ah Puch) became a day for dead relatives.

 And in other parts of Mexico, Aztec customs also became part of this colonizing process.
 (Although the Spanish believed they were rescuing the natives from the grips of Satan.
 You know – human sacrifices, trophy skulls, etc).

-For Hanal Pixan, Maya decorate tables with flowers, traditional candies made of pumpkin, yuca, sweet potato; and tortillas, bread, maize; fruit like mandarins and grapefruit.
-Cigarettes and strong liquor.
+For Hanal Pixan, Maya decorate tables with flowers, traditional candies made of pumpkin, yuca, sweet potato, and also with tortillas, bread, maize.
+And with fruit like mandarins and grapefruit, alongside cigarettes and strong liquor.

 There’s a skull grinning at me.
 I gulp my beer.
 He looks menacing – glad he’s dead.